-10. More Information
+More Information

 To learn more about SeeMeTeach, go to www.seemeteach.com and view the short promo video.
+Then perhaps look through the User's and Training Manual for more details about the many strengths of using SMT for teacher observations vs. another observation platform.